-The good news is day-to-day volatility is completely normal.
+The bottom line: Such reactions (or overreactions) are not unusual.
+Day-to-day volatility is part of the normal market cycle.
 Not getting caught up in the daily churning of the market is actually one of the best things you can do as an investor.

 Remember that over the long term, the odds are in our favor.
-Over the past 90 years, Standard & Poor’s 500-stock index has returned 9.8 percent a year, on average.
-And that includes big bear-market losses, like when the S&P 500 dropped 44.6 percent in two months in 1929 and 51.9 percent between October 2007 and November 2008.
-Despite a number of big falls, stocks historically have risen significantly over the long run.
+Over the past 90 years, the S&P 500-stock index has returned 9.8 percent a year, on average.
+And that includes big bear-market losses, like when the S&P 500 dropped 51.9 percent between October 2007 and November 2008 before rebounding.
+Despite such big occasional falls, stocks historically have risen significantly over the long run.
 So your best bet is to stick with them and give your portfolio a chance to recover.